strangetom/ingredient-parser/ingredient_parser/ModelCard.md

 ### Model Type

-Natural language model for parsing structured information from recipe ingredient sentences.
+Natural language model for labelling tokens in a recipe ingredient sentence.

 The model is a Conditional Random Fields (CRF) model, implemented using [pycrfsuite](https://github.com/scrapinghub/python-crfsuite).
 A pre-processing step is required before a sentence can be presented to the model, which performs a number of text normalisation operations.
 See [preprocess.py](https://github.com/strangetom/ingredient-parser/blob/master/ingredient_parser/preprocess.py).
+A postprocesing step takes the model output and interprets the tokens and labels to generate a structured representation of the ingredient sentence.

 ### License